usdot-jpo-ode/wzdx/spec-content/README.md

 [RoadEventFeature](/spec-content/objects/RoadEventFeature.md) | The GeoJSON `Feature` container object for a WZDx `RoadEvent`.
 [RoadEventFeedInfo](/spec-content/objects/RoadEventFeedInfo.md) | WZDx feed header information such as metadata, contact information, and data sources.
 [TypeOfWork](/spec-content/objects/TypeOfWork.md) | A description of the type of work being done in a road event and an indication of if that work will result in an architectural change to the roadway.
+[WorkerPresence](/spec-content/objects/WorkerPresence.md) | Information about the present of workers in the road event area.
 [WZDxFeed](/spec-content/objects/WZDxFeed.md) | The root (highest-level) object of a WZDx feed GeoJSON document.

 ### Object Diagram